 2. Call for applications : OPEN

-The candidates will be able to download the application form and the list of selected projects from February 12th, 2018 on the following website:
+The candidates can download the application form and the list of projects on the following website:

 The application must be submitted as a SINGLE PDF DOCUMENT containing:

 - administrative information concerning the candidate and the research project(s) (application form can be downloaded from our website),

 - a detailed resume (with copy of the obtained degrees) and a letter of motivation stating career plans and their adequacy with the selected project(s),

 Applications must be submitted before April 22, 2019, at midnight via the following website:

 Successful applicants will be notified by e-mail and will be subsequently interviewed individually in late May or early June, 2019 (the exact date will be announced later).